 - Villainous Breakdown - Fantastically achieved in the last two episodes when Yui dies.
 When his voice loses the echo effect it almost always has, you know he's reached his breaking point.

 - Yandere: A very extreme one.
-He ignores most of Yui's please to stop the Rider War, justifying his actions saying she doesn't understand the pain she go through in her death, and he's not entirely making that up, but even when she opposes him despite that it still takes him time to come to his senses.
+He ignores most of Yui's pleas to stop the Rider War, justifying his actions saying she doesn't understand the pain they both went through as a result of her death, and he's not entirely making that up.
+But even when she opposes him, it still takes him time to come to his senses.
+By time, we mean several Rider Wars, spanning a period of several years worth of alternate timelines.

-- Well-Intentioned Extremist: Very extreme, he lets the Mirror Beasts run wild and kill innocent people by the masses and manipulate the lives of everybody involved in the Rider War.
+- Well-Intentioned Extremist: Very extreme, he lets the Mirror Monsters run wild and kill innocent people by the masses and manipulate the lives of everybody involved in the Rider War, but all to save his little sister.

 Unable to accept her death, Shiro made a deal with Yui's Mirror World self to resurrect her, although she would disappear forever on the day of her 20th birthday.
 The resulting breach in realities as the Mirror World-Yui merged with the real Yui caused a fire in the Kanzaki mansion, killing both their parents.
 Yui was adopted by her grandmother Sanako while Shiro was taken in by a different set of relatives and sent to America.